tomwillfixit/BashOpenFaaS/README.md

-# Bourne Shell Scripts as Serverless functions
+# Shell Scripts as Serverless functions

-Goal : Run old bourne shell scripts as serverless functions.
+Goal : Run old shell scripts as serverless functions.

 OpenFaaS is very straight forward to setup.
 This setup uses a local Docker Swarm.
 Instructions can be found [here](https://docs.openfaas.com/deployment/docker-swarm/).